 The basic version of Down Dog app is free to use and ad free (Yippee).
 Currently the app’s Pro version costs around $8 per month or $50 for a year (half the price of the monthly payment).
 I had the Pro version for a year when there was a hefty discount offer.
 But after it expired, I am doing just fine with the Basic version.
 I do sometimes after a long day at work, crave for the boosts of chest shoulder opening and twists that are available only in the Pro version.

-Should you get the Pro version?
-We think it depends on whether you want the following features of the Pro version.
+Is it worth upgrading to the paid Pro version?
+We think it depends on whether you want the features of the Pro version.
 Here is a lowdown on the Free version vs the Paid / Pro version:

 |Option||Free version||Pro version additional options|